e-mcbride/PSRC.analysis/README.md

 Desktop](https://rstudio.com/products/rstudio/download/).

 1. Clone this repository
-2. Clone my other repository called PSRC.data
+2. Clone my other repository called PSRCData
-3. In RStudio, open the PSRC.data `.Rproj` file (NOT PSRC.analysis yet)
+3. In RStudio, open the PSRCData `.Rproj` file (NOT PSRC.analysis yet)
 4. Click the “Build” tab in the top toolbar, then click “Install and Restart”
 5. Now, open the PSRC.analysis `.Rproj` file in RStudio